Evidlo/remarkable_news/README.md

 ## Install (Windows)

 Install [WSL](https://docs.microsoft.com/en-us/learn/modules/get-started-with-windows-subsystem-for-linux/2-enable-and-install), then follow the Linux/OSX instructions.
+This has not been tested.

 ## Supported News/Comics Sources